 Let your students learn how NORAD uses radar, satellites, and jet fighters in a special mission of Santa Claus tracking.
 They’ll love to follow along!
-Free writing prompts included.Home » TeacherWriter.co blog » Holidays »
+Free writing prompts included.Home » TeacherWriter.co Blog and News » Holidays »

 My children had their own version of Santa Claus tracking.
 We’d read our annual Christmas story, The Polar Express by Chris Van Allsburg, and my youngest would promise to never lose the spirit.
 He would check his pockets to make sure there were no holes in them.
 Then he would fall asleep on the couch next to the tree waiting for Santa.
 These are such tender memories for me.

 Tracking Santa has been a tradition for centuries.
 Children waiting by fireplaces, watching the night skies, and peeking out their windows until their noses are as red as Rudolf’s.

 But today we have sophisticated technology to follow his flight path.
 We’re tracking you, Santa, with NORAD!

 What is NORAD and What Does it Have to Do With Santa?

 NORAD is the North American Aerospace Defense Command.
 It’s mission is to monitor all traffic in the skies and waterways of North America and Canada, protecting the continent from any dangers.
 However, every December 24th, it has a special mission: Santa Claus Tracking.

 In order to complete this special mission, NORAD has over 1,000 volunteers who watch the screens, answer phone calls and emails, and of course, drink hot chocolate.